 His research interests include (1) adverse cardiovascular, metabolic, and behavioral health outcomes associated with short sleep and/or insufficient sleep, (2) biopsychosocial determinants of short sleep, insufficient sleep, and poor sleep quality, and (3) behavioral interventions for sleep as a domain of health behavior.
 In summary, his research aims to better understand the downstream adverse outcomes of insufficient or poor quality sleep, the upstream determinants of sleep and sleep behaviors, and how knowledge of sleep determinants can inform behavioral interventions for adverse outcomes.
 This work bridges the bench to bedside to community to population divide, including mechanistic and translational studies of sleep and cardiometabolic disease risk, clinical phenotyping and intervention studies, studies of sleep and health disparities, and epidemiologic studies of sleep and cardiovascular and metabolic disease.
 Read more about his work at http://www.michaelgrandner.com and http://www.sleephealthresearch.com.

 Dr. Gooneratne’s research interests are centered around studying the nature of sleep disorders in the elderly.
 While many older adults complain of difficulties with sleep, it is an area about which modern medicine has only a limited understanding.
 Funded initially by a National Institute on Aging Mentored Research Career Development Award (K23) and a National Center for Complementary and Alternative Medicine Research Award (R01), he is pursuing research examining the role of melatonin, a hormone secreted by the pineal gland, in sleep in the elderly.
 Dr. Gooneratne also has a strong interest in the attitudes of senior citizens towards their sleep problems and how their background/ethnicity informs their decisions.
 This project has been funded by a Hartford foundation/Penn Center for Excellence pilot grant.
 Dr. Gooneratne also runs a Sleep Disorders Clinic for Seniors in an effort to address the medical needs of older patients with sleep disorders.
-In addition, Dr. Gooneratne is the Associate Program Director of the Clinical and Translational Research Center of the University of Pennsylvania's Clinical and Translational Science Award, which assists in the conduct of over 190 clinical research studies.
+In addition, Dr. Gooneratne is the Associate Program Director of the Center for Human Phenomic Science of the University of Pennsylvania's Clinical and Translational Science Award, which assists in the conduct of over 190 clinical research studies.
 He also helps to coordinate the research activities of the Geriatric fellows in the Division of Geriatric Medicine and mentors research fellows in the Division of Sleep Medicine.

 Presently, Dr. Gooneratne and Dr. Perlis are working on a NIH funded pilot study on how insomnia symptoms vary with CPAP and sham-CPAP in individuals with Sleep Disordered Breathing.